CamberwellOnline Blog

 I’m off for a dirty weekend with the wife; will hopefully have a new face chipping in to the blog when I get back.
 TTFN.

-60 Responses to “Down and out in Le Petit Parisien, London”
+60 thoughts on “Down and out in Le Petit Parisien, London”

 We ordered the mixed grill…not very French in my opinion but it seemed like a good idea at the time.
 The Toulouse sausage was lovely but the rest of the meat was swimming in dirty, greasy fat or oil from the grill and was slightly cold.
 Obviously the grill had not been hot enough when they put the meat on.